pikvm/pikvm/README.md

   - 2x 4.7k Ohm resistors.
   - A breadboard and wires.

-#### A few words about HDMI-USB dongle
+#### A few words about HDMI-USB dongle (H.264 is NOT officially supported at this time)
-It's completely supported and Pi-KVM works great with it.
+The dongle is completely supported and Pi-KVM works great with it.
 But it has some disadvantages compared with recommended [HDMI-CSI bridge](https://aliexpress.com/item/4000102166176.html): USB gives a lot of latency (200ms vs 100ms for MJPEG) and it doesn't support stream compression control (you won't be able to use Pi-KVM in a place with a poor internet connection).
 There is no H.264 support at the moment.
 It also cannot automatically detect screen resolution.
 All this is caused by the hardware limitations of the dongle itself.
 In addition, some users report hardware problems: the dongle may not work in the BIOS or simply stop working after a while.
 It's a black box, and no one knows what's inside it.
 If you have problems with it, it will not be possible to fix them.

 ## Hardware for v0
 * Raspberry Pi 2 or 3.